Microsoft Defender Antivirus: Windows Defender (Beta 2)

-First release
+Windows Defender - Release

 On October 23, 2006, Microsoft released the final version of Windows Defender.
 It supports Windows XP and Windows Server 2003; however, unlike the betas, it doesn't run on Windows 2000.
 Some of the key differences from the beta version are improved detection, redesigned user interface and delivery of definition updates via Automatic Updates.

-Windows Defender had additional functionality in Windows Vista which was removed in subsequent versions of Windows:
+Windows Defender has the ability to remove installed ActiveX software.
+Windows Defender featured an integrated support for Microsoft SpyNet that allows users to report to Microsoft what they consider to be spyware, and what applications and device drivers they allow to be installed on their systems.